Would you please send me an application and information packet about your program?

 What is the first step I need to do in order to apply to your graduate program?

-The first thing you need to do is think about what you want to study while graduate school or-to put it more precisely-what would you like to be an expert on.
+The first thing you need to do is think about what you want to study during graduate school or-to put it more precisely-what would you like to be an expert on.
 There are seven areas of specializations in our PhD Program (1.
 Clinical, 2.
 Cognitive, 3.
 Community, 4.
 Developmental, 5.
 Quantitative, 6.
 Sensory Neuroscience and Behavior, and 7.
 Social).
 The selection process runs separately in each area.
 Please note that all of our programs are research-intensive.
 If you are interested in a counseling career, our Department might not be the best fit.

 Once you have decided on an area of specialization, the next task is to find a few faculty members you might like to work with.
 Browse through our faculty pages and find faculty whose research interests you, as compatible interests between you and your future faculty mentor are an important factor in the selection process.
 Our Department web site http://psychology.as.virginia.edu/ offers information on our faculty, and we strongly encourage you to reach out to them prior to application.
 Contacting the faculty prior to the application indicates your interest and will make you stand out in the applicant pool.
 In addition, you may get more information on the lab itself, find out about projects that may not be posted on the website, and meet your future colleagues beforehand.
 This is also an excellent opportunity to find out if the lab plans to accept students that year, if they are not, contacting the faculty beforehand (for free) will save you the application fee.